Sally Dwyer: Total Knee Replacements

 Rheumatoid arthritis and osteoarthritis cause 54-year-old Sally Dwyer joint pain that affects her back, neck, hands, knees, hips, ankles and feet.
 Fortunately, two total knee replacement surgeries at Henry Ford Allegiance Health have helped to increase Sally’s mobility and improve her quality of life.
 “That’s especially important when you have seven grandchildren,” she said.

 Working as a classroom aide for children with special needs required Sally to do a lot of walking and bending.
 Eventually, the pain in her knees made it difficult to get up and down from the floor and impossible to kneel.
 Sally had arthroscopy done on both knees, a procedure in which a physician places a tiny camera into the joint to indentify and repair or remove damage.
 When this proved to be unsuccessful in relieving Sally’s knee pain, she considered surgery.

-Sally decided to consult with an orthopaedic surgeon who had performed successful joint replacements for several of her family members.
+Sally decided to consult with an orthopedic surgeon who had performed successful joint replacements for several of her family members.